Spain’s National Register for Short-Term Rentals

 -

 “Under Construction” Status in the Land Registry.
 Surprisingly, many properties that were fully completed years ago still appear as “under construction” in the Land Registry.
-This is usually because the developer never filed the declaration of completion of works (declaración de fin de obra), a necessary step to formally update the property’s status.
+This is usually because the developer never filed the declaration of completion of works (“declaración de fin de obra“), a necessary step to formally update the property’s status.
 Although the Land Registry may be fully aware that the building was completed long ago, they can nonetheless refuse to assign a short-term rental registration number on the grounds that, according to the official record, the property remains unfinished.
+Of course, it this happens we can help to sort out this situation.

 -